napari/docs/docs/plugins/building_a_plugin/best_practices.md

     dependency.

 ````

+## Don't import from any specific Qt backend (e.g. PyQt5, PySide2, etc.) in your plugin: use `qtpy`

+    If you use `from PyQt5 import QtCore` (or similar) in your plugin, but the
+    end-user has chosen to use `PySide2` for their Qt backend — or vice versa —
+    then your plugin will fail to import.
+Instead use `from qtpy import
+    QtCore`.  `qtpy` is a [Qt compatibility layer](https://github.com/spyder-ide/qtpy)
+    that will import from whatever backend is installed in the environment.

 ## Try not to depend on packages that require C compilation if these packages do not offer wheels